 Also of interest is that Shrewsbury has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.43% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Shrewsbury telecommute to their jobs.
+Overall, about 22.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Shrewsbury is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Shrewsbury, a lot of people use a ferryboat to get to work every day though Shrewsbury is a relatively small borough.
-Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Shrewsbury has a lot of people using a ferryboat to get to and from work every day.
+Most of these people on a ferryboat are using it to get to good jobs in other cities.

 If knowledge is power, Shrewsbury is a pretty powerful place.
 65.02% of the adults in Shrewsbury have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.